 Made for "Art Official Concept", an art gallery based in Cape Verde (the small location spotted on the above world map)...
 I'll make 10 Pencil Vs Camera creations for "Art Official Concept".
-See the whole Pencil Vs Camera Album.
+View some details of the above imagehere or view the whole Pencil Vs Camera Album.

 More facts: The Republic of Cape Verde is an island country, spanning an archipelago of 10 volcanic islands located in the central Atlantic Ocean, 570 kilometres off the coast of Western Africa.
 The islands, covering a combined area of slightly over 4,000 square kilometres.
 Because of the infrequent occurrence of rainfall the overall landscape is not particularly green, despite what the country's name suggests ("verde" means "green" in Portuguese).